PierreZB/Trading-Predictions-Framework/README.md

 Note:
 * A list of all available instruments will be provided in an upcoming update

-## List of different granularities you want to extract
+## List of different granularity you want to extract
 `granularity_load_list`

 Notes:
-* As of now, there’s a limitation to the list of granularities that can be extracted because of the metrology used and the maximum number of records that can be pulled from Oanda at once with a free account.
+* As of now, there’s a limitation to the list of granularity that can be extracted because of the methodology used and the maximum number of records that can be pulled from Oanda at once with a free account.
 * Currently you cannot load a granularity below M10 (10 minutes).

 ## Date range you want to extract